thegiftofgabes/fantasypunk-netlify/content.en/drafts/_11-change.md

 ## meditate

-When you are safe and can recall your journeys to **meditate** over how you changed, roll 1d6 for each of the below (you can roll more than 4d6):
+When you are safe and can recall your journeys to **meditate** over how you changed, roll 1d6 for each of the below:

 - You grew as a player;
+- Your PC relied on their struggling Trait;
 - Your PC was challenged;
 - You and the table had fun;
 - Your PC lost something great;